awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/100-launch-from-warm-pool.md

 }
 ```

-#### Measure Launch Speed
+#### Measure launch speed

-You can now measure the launch speed of the instance from the warm pool to the Auto Scaling group.
+Let's measure how long did that instance take to be ready as it moved from the warm pool to the Auto Scaling group.

 ```bash
 activities=$(aws autoscaling describe-scaling-activities --auto-scaling-group-name "ec2-workshop-asg" | jq -r '.Activities[0]') && \